Terrell88888/Final_project/README.md

-# Final_project: Snake Game with Hand Tracking
+# Final_project: Snake Game（Hand Tracking Version)

 This project is based on an innovative rendition of the classic Snake game that utilizes computer vision techniques to provide a touchless gaming experience.
 Built using **OpenCV** and **cvzone**, the project uses real-time gesture tracking to control the movement of Snake.
 The game introduces a dynamic feature that not only features two modes, Timed Mode and Endless Mode, but also sets up obstacles and food to change as you level up.

 ## Features

 ### Hand-Tracking Gameplay
-- Use your hand and a webcam to control the snake’s head.
+- Use your index finger and a webcam to control the snake’s head.
 - Your hand movements guide the snake’s direction in real time.

 ### Dynamic Levels